 An estimated, or empirically determined, number of rounds that can be fired in a particular gun, of a particular caliber, before it fails to meet a particular accuracy specification.
 Wide variations may occur due to caliber, ammunition characteristics, firing schedules, maintenance and firearm design.

-The combination of the receiver or frame and breech bolt together with the other parts of the mechanism by which a firearm is loaded, fired and unloaded.
+The combination of the receiver or frame together with the other parts of the mechanism by which a firearm is loaded, fired and unloaded.

 ACTION BAR FLATS